sergiomarquezdev/pingufly-2d/project_docs/yetisports-design_development-documentation.md

-# Design and Development Documentation: Yeti Sports 5: Flamingo Drive Remake (Initial Version - Javascript Web)
+# Design and Development Documentation: Pingu GO! videogame (Initial Version - Javascript Web)

 **Date:** March 17, 2025
-**Version:** 1.1 (Adapted for Javascript Web) **Product:** Yeti Sports 5: Flamingo Drive Remake **Audience:** Game Designers, Game Developers
+**Version:** 1.1 (Adapted for Javascript Web) **Product:** Pingu GO! videogame
+**Audience:** Game Designers, Game Developers

 ## 1. Introduction and Product Vision

-This document details the functionalities and gameplay of the video game 'Yeti Sports 5: Flamingo Drive' with the aim of serving as a guide for the design and development of an initial remake version.
+This document details the functionalities and gameplay of the video game 'Pingu GO!' with the aim of serving as a guide for the design and development of an initial remake version.
 This first version will focus on the core mechanics of the game, omitting for now secondary elements such as giraffes, snakes, and other advanced obstacles.

 The vision for this first version is to recreate the fundamental experience of launching a penguin as far as possible using a flamingo as a golf club, maintaining the essence and charm of the original game, using web technologies with Javascript for its implementation.